arivan-amin/Healthcare-Clean-Microservices/README.md

 - **Doctor Service**: Manages information related to doctors, including their profiles, specialties, schedules, and availability.
 It supports operations related to doctor management and integrates with other services for scheduling and patient care.
-- **Inventory Service**: Tracks and manages the inventory of medical supplies, equipment, and pharmaceuticals.
-It provides real-time updates on stock levels and handles inventory-related operations such as ordering and restocking.
-- **Lab Service**: Handles laboratory tests and results.
-It manages the submission, tracking, and reporting of lab test orders, as well as the retrieval of test results for patients and doctors.
-- **Medical Record Service**: Manages patient medical records, including history, diagnoses, treatment plans, and other health-related information.
-It ensures secure access and updates to patient records as required by various services.
 - **Notification Service**: Sends notifications and alerts to users, such as appointment reminders, billing notifications, or system updates.
 It handles different communication channels like email, SMS, or in-app notifications.
 - **Patient Service**: Manages patient information, including personal details, medical history, and contact information.
 It supports patient registration, updates, and interactions with other services such as appointments and billing.
-- **Pharmacy Service**: Manages prescriptions and pharmaceutical inventory.
-It processes prescription orders, tracks medication stock, and provides information about available drugs and their interactions.
-- **Prescription Service**: Handles the creation, management, and fulfillment of medical prescriptions.
-It integrates with the Doctor, Pharmacy, and Patient services to ensure accurate prescription processing and medication delivery.
-- **Radiology Service**: Manages radiological imaging and reports.
-It handles requests for imaging procedures, stores image data, and provides reports and results to doctors and patients.
-- **Report Service**: Generates and manages reports related to various aspects of the system, including operational metrics, financial summaries, and patient statistics.
-It provides insights and data visualizations for analysis and decision-making.
 - **Security Service**: Ensures the security of the system by managing authentication, authorization, and encryption.
 It handles user access controls, secure communication, and protection of sensitive data.
-- **Staff Service**: Manages information related to hospital or clinic staff, including roles, schedules, and personal details.
-It supports operations related to staff management and integration with other services for scheduling and notifications.
-- **Surgery Service**: Handles scheduling, management, and documentation of surgical procedures.
-It integrates with other services to coordinate pre-surgery preparations, manage surgical resources, and track post-operative care.

 ## Contributing
 **Contributions are welcome!** Please fork the repository and submit a pull request for any